mozilla/experimenter-docs/docs/android-feature-api.md

 ## Manifest

-This file should live in Fenix and be readable by the Android Feature API:
+This file should live in Fenix and be readable by the Android Feature API.

+Note that:

+- Default values are required for Android/iOS
+- Valid `type`s are `boolean`, `string`, `int`, `drawable`
+- `choices` is optional

 ```yaml
 default_menu_message: